Does distracted driving increase insurance rates?

 What is distracted driving?

-Distracted driving is any action that involves taking your attention away from the road and towards something else in your car.
+Distracted driving is any action that takes your attention away from the road and towards something else in your car.
 The biggest cause of distracted driving is usually your cell phone.
-Whether you look down for a split second to answer a call or send a text message while sitting at a stoplight, it's all considered distracted driving.
+Whether you look down for a split second to answer a call or send a text message while sitting at a stoplight, it may be considered distracted driving.

 Does texting while driving affect insurance rates?